graceieg/AstroAlert/README.md

 - **NOAA Space Weather Prediction Center** for real-time space weather data
 - **NASA** for historical space weather data and research
 - **CelesTrak** for satellite orbital data
-- The open-source community for amazing tools and libraries
+- **FastAPI** for the awesome web framework
+- **Skyfield** for astronomical calculations

 ## 📚 Documentation

-For detailed documentation, please see our [Documentation](https://astroalert.readthedocs.io).
+For detailed API documentation, visit the interactive documentation at `/docs` when running the application locally.

 ## 📞 Support

-For support, please open an issue in the [issue tracker](https://github.com/yourusername/astroalert/issues).
+For support, please open an issue in the [issue tracker](https://github.com/yourusername/AstroAlert/issues).

+## 🤝 Contributing

+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING.md) for details on how to contribute to this project.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+Please make sure to update tests as appropriate and follow the code style guidelines.